Lo-Fi vs Hi-Fi: Which is Better?

 Lo-fi, or low fidelity, isn’t necessarily low-quality; it’s a more relatable, DIY-style video or photo that usually takes less effort to capture and edit.
 With lo-fi, you can still use good equipment, but your team won’t be incorporating a lot of the planning and set-up necessary for commercial-grade production.

-Despite what’s implied, lo-fi video and photo isn’t completely unplanned; it’s simply less-planned.
+Despite what’s implied, lo-fi videos and photos aren’t completely unplanned; it’s simply less planned.
 We would still always make a quick shot list before going on a lo-fi shoot, just so we know we get everything the client could benefit from.
 We also shoot anything we come up with on the spot.
-You can never have enough backup b-roll or photos for social media, so grabbing shots on the fly can lead to some unexpected results!
+You can never have enough backup B-rolls or photos for social media, so grabbing shots on the fly can lead to some unexpected results!

 For instance, we were on a monthly b-roll shoot for The Hearing Place and Dr. Mathisen started explaining how to clean the wax trap in a set of hearing aids while we were getting some quick shots of the process.
 We decided to leave that audio in and post it as a lo-fi social media video and people really responded to it.
 We didn’t bring our audio recorder or a mic; it was all in-camera and shot with one of our more simple stabilizer rigs.
 Sometimes you get those happy accidents with lo-fi that you don’t achieve with a more planned setup.